 Please note that there is a requirement the post holder works rotational shifts (Including nights and occasional weekends) when the residential programme is running.
-When the residential programme is not running the post holder will mainly work between 09:00 and 16:30 with some flexibility for occasional evening work depending on the needs of the service.
+When the residential programme is not being delivered there will be some flexibility in working patterns and options to work from home depending on the needs of the service.

-Combat Stress was established in 1919.
-We are the UK’s leading charity for veterans’ mental health.
-For a century, we’ve helped former servicemen and women deal with trauma-related mental health conditions like post-traumatic stress disorder (PTSD), anxiety and depression.
+Combat Stress is the UK’s leading charity for veterans’ mental health; for over a century, we’ve helped former servicemen and women deal with trauma-related mental health conditions.

 About the role:

 For a Senior Registered Mental Health Nurse, an appointment working with our Armed Forces veterans would be a hard role to beat.
 Our residential treatment programme is based at Tyrwhitt House in Leatherhead.
 Our veterans have served in every campaign since the First World War, and for over a hundred years our nurses have been there to support them with their mental health needs.
 You will work with a service user group who have a real motivation to make positive changes to their lives and your experience, compassion and focus on recovery will help them to get there.